Time of Use Information Sheets for the Ausgrid distribution area

 For most households, the combined impact of these changes will either be a small bill reduction or very little change, based on their usual usage patterns.
 A small number of customers may see an increase on their bill.

 You can find more information about our rates on our Basic Plan Information Document.

 - In the summer season (1 November to 31 March), there are no changes to the time of use time periods.

 - In the winter season (1 June to 31 August), the time for peak rates, when energy rates are at their highest, has reduced by two hours per day.
-You used to be charged peak rates from 2.00pm to 8.00pm (6 hours); now you are charged peak rates from 5.00pm to 9.00pm (4 hours).
+Now you are charged peak rates from 5.00pm to 9.00pm (4 hours).

 - In April, May, September and October, there are no peak periods at all.
 The peak period is replaced by an extended shoulder period.